Ehsanul-Karim-Pappu/fet-lab/README.md

 ```

 JDK 17, Android SDK 35, minSdk 26.
 No third-party 3D library — the renderer, section
 capping, ray picking and exploded view are all in `Renderer.kt`.
+CI builds a debug APK on
+every push and attaches it to the run.

 Publishing: see [`android/PLAY_STORE.md`](android/PLAY_STORE.md).